zeph-yr/JDFixer/README.md

 - **Automated JD and RT fixing.** Preferences has been changed to selecting the NJS-JD (or RT) pair that is equal or lower to the selected map's NJS.
 This allows you to cover large ranges without having to add many values and also handles the rare non-integer NJS.
 For RT: Automatically sets a map's JD to give your preferred reaction time for a given NJS.
 Ability to fix constant JD or RT across all maps.
 - **Heuristic for Preferences** where if the selected map's original JD is lower than the JD in the matching NJS-JD pair, the map will run at its original JD.
 You can toggle this feature.
 - **Upper and Lower NJS Thresholds where Preferences will be ignored.** If a map's NJS is at or above the upper threshold, the map will run at its original JD and RT (and vice versa for lower threshold)
+- **Multiple UIs.** 6 possible UI setups.
+Choose from coupled JD and RT sliders or single slider for JD or RT.

 ![screenshot](https://github.com/zeph-yr/JDFixer/blob/BS_1.19/Screenshots/3.0.0_menu_3.png)
 ![screenshot](https://github.com/zeph-yr/JDFixer/blob/BS_1.19/Screenshots/3.1.0_menu_2.png)